1. Make history this half-term

 This half-term get active outdoors and enjoy fun-filled family activities at your favourite castles, abbeys and historic houses.

-If you’re searching for unique Valentine’s Day gift ideas, our shop offers everything from jewellery, artisan soaps and hand cream to replica swords and gin.
+For other unique Valentine’s Day gift ideas, our online shop has a range of history-inspired gifts.
+With everything from jewellery and hand cream to replica swords and gin.

 Find out more5.
-Discover the stories behind the plaques
+Discover the stories behind the blue plaques

-London is now home to over 950 blue plaques and there are many extraordinary stories to be discovered about the people behind them.
-In honour of LGBTQ+ history month, why not learn about the individual lives and ground-breaking achievements of several of London’s LGBTQ+ former residents?
+London is now home to over 1000 blue plaques.
+There are many extraordinary stories to be discovered about the people behind the plaques.
+February is LGBTQ+ history month, and you can find out more about the lives and achievements of several of London’s LGBTQ+ former residents.

-The blue plaque decorating the talented playwright Oscar Wilde’s home in Chelsea marks the place where he wrote famous plays such as The Importance of Being Earnest (1895) and his classic first novel, The Picture of Dorian Gray (1891).
-In Maida Vale you can find a blue plaque commemorating the place where Alan Turing, code-breaker and pioneer of computer science, was born.
-A blue plaque also celebrates the family home of one of history’s greatest rock stars, where Freddy Mercury explored his musical talents as a teenager.
+The blue plaque decorating Oscar Wilde’s former home marks the place where he wrote his classic first novel, The Picture of Dorian Gray (1891).
+In Maida Vale you can find a blue plaque commemorating the place where Alan Turing was born.
+He is known for his vital contribution to the deciphering of the German Enigma code during World War 2.
+One of history’s greatest rock stars also has a blue plaque; there is one on Freddy Mercury's family home where he explored his musical talents as a teenager.

 Find out moreThe Month In History